 - Volcanic soil provides an array of minerals that can alter the flavor of the coffee beans.
 For example, high levels of potassium affect the cherries’ sugar content which in turn produces a more sweet and balanced profile.
 Guatemala’s 34 volcanoes create a nutrient-dense soil, perfect for coffee growth, that creates a complex and unique flavor.
 You can read Dr. Alexander Steele’s article to learn more about volcanic soil and coffee here.

 - Coffee brokers sometimes pay very little for the raw green bean, and in turn, roast it and sell it for a much higher profit.
 In the end, local farmers are the ones who lose.
-Gento Coffee grows, harvests, roasts, and then ships the roasted coffee within 24 hours ensuring that farmers are paid well above fair trade prices, over 400% market value.
+Gento Coffee grows, harvests, roasts, and then ships the roasted coffee within 24 hours ensuring that farmers are paid well above fair trade prices.

 I’ll keep you posted on new insights I continue to learn with the Gento Coffee team.